willwin4sure/vault/📈Microeconomics 2/Slutsky's Equation.md

-Recall the definitions of [[Hicksian Demand and Expenditures#Income and Substitution Effects|income and substitution effects]].
-The total change in uncompensated demand per change in price is their sum:
+> The total price change effect on uncompensated demand is the sum of [[Hicksian Demand and Expenditures#Income and Substitution Effects|income and substitution effects]].

 > [!theorem] (Slutsky's equation)
 > The own-price version states that